erszcz/msc-thesis/dfly-multiboot.md

 \begin{abstract}

-I~describe the Multiboot Specification which provides an interface between a bootloader and an operating system and how DragonFly BSD, a~mature UNIX-derived operating system, can be modified to conform to that specification.
+I~describe how DragonFly BSD, a~mature UNIX-derived operating system, can be modified to conform to the Multiboot Specification, which provides a uniform interface between a bootloader and an operating system.
-I present an implementation for the Intel 386 architecture and sketch a solution for the x86-64 architecture.
+In particular, I present an implementation for the Intel 386 architecture and sketch a solution for the x86-64 architecture.
 I demonstrate the changes made to GRUB, a bootloader implementing the specification, in order to allow it to boot DragonFly BSD.
 I~also pinpoint certain issues in GRUB with respect~to~the~x86-64~architecture.